GuillaumeMINGANT/CLOVIS-Mini/README.txt

-# Atlas Mini : DURIN
+# CLOVIS Mini : DURIN
   DURIN is our prototype of MRG-01:CLOVIS, our 3th concept of a mech frame, and the first one integraly CAD.

   DURIN is a 45cm for 5 kg humanoid robot, with 18 AX-18A and 4 AX-12A.